myselfswastikmishra/TechTribe-final/README.md

 ### **Step 1: Get Your Secret Keys (Important!)**

 Your website uses two special "keys" to make its forms work.
--   **Google AI Key:** For the AI features in the "Start a Chapter" form.
+-   **AI Service Key:** For the smart features in the "Start a Chapter" form.
 -   **Discord Webhook URL:** To send form notifications to your Discord server.

 **For this project to work perfectly, you need to tell it what your keys are.**